Armok628/tooth/README.md

 Then use the new compiler to build up the rest of the language's words.

-Some more words may need to be defined in assembly during this process, if not out of necessity, then out of convenience. e.g.:	It may be easier to invoke a function with `rep movsb`
+Some more words may need to be defined in assembly during this process, if not out of necessity, then out of convenience or efficiency. e.g.:	It is much faster (and easier?) to use a function with `rep movsb`
 	than to write a string copy word in pure Forth.